mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 So don’t be discouraged; please continue to practice, by virtue of the turning [your] willing the ears to listen to Buddha’s teaching, and giving your willing hands to great teachers, ancestors, and buddhas.

 [...]
 Continually you do like this.
 This is called “to learn the backward step that turns your light inwardly to illuminate yourself.”
 Which is called *reflection*.
-This is a reflection.
+This is reflection.

 [...]
 “Learn the backward step” means, let’s return to that very inception of the moment.
 The very inception of the time and space.
 The very inception of *gassho*, or zazen.
 In other words, just put yourself right in the midst of the inception of doing zazen, *gassho*, standing, et cetera.
 It means let’s go back to the original moment, the first moment.
 Again and again, again and again.
 And then, if you *do it*, even for a moment, it “turns your light inwardly to illuminate yourself.”
 Very naturally you create a wholesome world, a peaceful, harmonious world, even [if] you don’t see it.
 This is, naturally it’s going.